shonderdos/angular-starter/README.md

-# DevCase
+# Angular Starter

+This is a angular starter project featuring some extra packages.

+✔️ Jest
+✔️ Prettier
+✔️ ESLint
+✔️ Cypress

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server